Table of Contents

 Acidic foods are a common part of our diet and can provide flavour and freshness.
-However, while they may be enjoyable to consume, they can harm your dental health.
+However, while they may be enjoyable, they can harm your dental health.

 Understanding Acidic Foods

-Acidic foods are those with a low pH value, indicating a high level of acidity.
+Acidic foods have a low pH value, indicating a high level of acidity.

-They can be categorized into several groups, including citrus fruits (oranges, lemons, and grapefruits), berries, tomatoes, vinegar-based dressings, carbonated drinks, sports drinks, and certain candies and sweets.
+They fall into several groups, including citrus fruits (oranges, lemons, and grapefruits), berries, tomatoes, vinegar-based dressings, carbonated drinks, sports drinks, and certain candies and sweets.

 These foods and beverages contain acids, such as citric acid and phosphoric acid, which can erode dental enamel over time.